dangrossman/node-browscap/README.markdown

 LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

+# Important Notice

+This library is no longer actively maintained, due to issues with the management and size of the source INI files in the years since it was written.

+In my own projects, I now use [ua-parser](https://github.com/tobie/ua-parser) which has libraries available in many languages.